PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 **For Clojure learners**: These patterns demonstrate doing less work as the ultimate optimization through lazy evaluation, early termination, and precise scope control.

+### The Options Map: Controlling Traversal Scope

+Up until now, we've been passing an empty map `{}` as the second parameter to `timewalk`.
+This tells the timewalker to traverse the entire piece structure.
+But `timewalk` provides powerful scope control through this options map—you can limit traversal to specific musicians, instruments, staves, measure ranges, or even beat positions within measures.

+**Why this matters**: Processing only what you need is the most effective optimization.
+Rather than filtering results after traversal, you can prevent unnecessary traversal entirely.
+For large orchestral scores, this can mean the difference between processing 50,000 items and processing 100.

+Let's explore the scope control options available.

 ### Limit Scope, Not Just Results

 Don't process the entire symphony when you only need one part: